-Drug education is best led by classroom teachers.
-Where outside speakers or agencies are used, it will be planned and integrated into the programme and compliment the school's approach.
+- Guidance Counsellors, Year Heads and Student Support Team - Wellbeing Team/student support team/mentoring team responsible for planning awareness initiatives - Referrals to outside agencies - Training programmes for students as they become available and are considered appropriate - Guest Speakers from outside agencies (Where outside speakers or agencies are used, it will be planned and integrated into the programme and compliment the school's approach.
 A teacher will be present with the group during the presentation and follow up/evaluation will be carried out.
-The suitability and organisation of these speakers is managed by the Careteam.
+The suitability and organisation of these speakers is managed by the Student Support Team in consultation with the principal.)

-Parental Involvement.

-Parents & guardians have the most influence on the lives of children, and are, therefore, crucial in any prevention issues that arise, so as, to complement the programme.
+Parental Involvement: Parents and guardians have the most influence on the lives of children, and are, therefore, crucial in any prevention issues that arise, so as, to complement all programmes.